madebits/madebits.github.io/r/nodejs-grunner.md

 g2.run('t1'); // run t1 on g2
 ```

 Instances do not share any state, same task name in two different instances can be used to mean two different things.
 Methods documented in *Task API Reference* section can be called on any `GRunner` instance.
 The `new G.GRunner()` can be called only on the process singleton instance.
 The `run` method does not block.

 When using the `grunner` in command-line, `G.run` is called for you automatically.
+Using `grunner` in command-line is just a convenience.
+You can also use `.js` task files (that include others via `require`) that call `G.Run`explicitly, and run those task files via directly `node`.

 ##Invoking External Tools